yujinpan/el-popover/README.md

 # ElPopover

-el-popover/el-popconfirm/el-dropdown is used internally.
+el-popover/el-popconfirm/el-dropdown is used internally & lazy load.

 ## Why

-Do not change the original structure.
+- **Do not change the original structure**

 ```vue
 <template>